 Looking at our more strongly magnetised models (vLRes, LRes, MRes, HRes), we find that the magnetic stresses ($M_{ij}$) in the inner regions start to become comparable to their kinetic stress counterparts ($R_{ij}$).
 In particular, we see that the angular magnetic stresses, $M_{\theta\theta} + M_{\phi\phi}$, are comparable to $R_{rr}$.
-We find that the strongly magnetised cores show an extended, PNS convection zone that appears to fill the entire resolved region of the PNS.
+We find that the strongly magnetised cores show an extended PNS convection zone that appears to fill the entirety of the PNS that is resolved in 3D, barring the innermost ~10\,km of our grid that is treated in spherical symmetry.
 This change in stress profiles can be seen most clearly when comparing MRes10 to MRes.
 We suspect that we do not see an equivalent change when comparing vLRes10 to vLRes due to the higher numerical dissipation in these models.

 We note that while this extended PNS convection zone does not appear in LRes (Figure~\ref{fig:Stresses}), it is in a transitional phase at the snapshot we have chosen.
 We find that the multi-peaked structure of $R_{rr}$ in LRes merges into a one extended PNS convection region by 0.30\,s, similar to what we see in the higher resolution models, MRes and HRes.
 Similarly, the angular stress component, ${R_{\theta\theta}} + {R_{\phi\phi}}$ for LRes is also in transition, and soon settles to a single sharp peak at the inner boundary similar to MRes and HRes, albeit at a lower magnitude.